andres-frank/uns-cg-webgl/README.md

 # Computer Graphics - WebGL Experiments

-@author Andres Frank
+These are my notes and practice excercises for the course _Computer Graphics_ at _Universidad Nacional del Sur_, Argentina.

-These are my notes and practice excercises for the course _Computer Graphics_ at _Universidad Nacional del Sur_.
+:computer:

 ---
 ### 00 - The most basic triangle